 - The PBA proposed legislation that passed doubling existing death benefits (maximum $150,000) for state and local officers killed in the line of duty.
 It also allowed surviving children and spouses to attend college (through postgraduate school) tuition-free.

-To submit your information online, please click on the buttons below.
-We will need three forms in total: membership application, death beneficiary form and payroll deduction authorization.
+To submit your information online, please click on the button below.
+You will need to complete the entire form: membership application, death beneficiary form and payroll deduction authorization.
 You may sign the online forms using a stylus, mouse or your finger if you are using a device with a touch pad.

 HOME ADDRESS CONFIDENTIALITY FORM